配置 jobs 文件 .gitlab-ci.yml

 stage is defined per-job and relies on stages which is defined

 globally.
-It allows to group jobs into different stages, and jobs of the same
+It allows to group jobs into different stages, and jobs of the samestage are executed in parallel.
+For example:

 stage 的值必须定义在 stages 中,可以通过设置 stage 来对 job 进行分组,相同分组的 job 将会并行执行.